cmilr/Git-Beautify-For-MacOS-Terminal/README.md

 # Git Beautifier For MacOS & OSX Terminal

-This set of config files and themes will transform your command line from ugly and painful to delightful and easy-to-read.
+Transform your command line from ugly and painful to delightful and easy-to-read.

 ![](screenshot.png)